IowaStateRozier/gitim/README.md

       -d DEST, --dest DEST  Destination directory.
 Created if doesn't exist.
                             [curr_dir]
-      --nopull              Don't pull if repository exists. [false]
+      --nopull              Don't pull if repository exists. [false] -a ASSIGNMENT, --assignment ASSIGNMENT
+      	 	     	    Pull only assignments with prefix

+# Installation

+You will likely have to install the module PyGithub to provide the package Github.

 ##### Licence
 MIT